seahorce-scidac/REMORA/Docs/sphinx_doc/VerticalSCoord.rst

 Vertical Stretching
 -------------------

 The above generic vertical transformation design facilitates numerous vertical stretching functions :math:'C\left( \sigma \right) '.
-This function is defined in terms of several parameters which are specified in the standard input file, roms.in.
+This function is defined in terms of several parameters which are specified in the standard input file, inputs.

 Stretching Function Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~